andre-jar/Stick-Arena-Private-Server/README.md

 - Prevent players from creating a room with the same name twice
 - Fixed a bug where the lobby time after completion of the round was displayed incorrectly by the clients and joining in between matches would lead the player to an empty room until a new round starts.
+- Fixed a bug where the lobby does not get updated properly for clients in the lobby after joining for the first time.

 # How to set up

 - Requirements: Java JDK, Maven, Flash Decompiler(JPEXS is the best I tested so far and I tested a lot), webserver with PHP installed, MySQL database (You can use xampp for webserver and database as a quick start), Flash player(Discontinued but there are versions floating around in the internet)